 - Barbershops and Salons – up to $10,000 grant

 - Gyms and Fitness Centers – up to $20,000 each.

 When applying for the EIDL and waiting for approval, you can request an “Advance Grant” up to $10,000, and the SBA within three days will make a determination on the “advance” based on number of employees and sales.
 Advanced Funds doe not have to be paid back, even if decide not to take the loan.
 You can apply for both the Forgivable Grant here.

 Paycheck Protection Program – (w/ Forgiveness)

-LISC Small Business Relief Grant (NEW Round – May 14)
+LISC Small Business Relief Grant (Round 5?)